Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - who is regarded as having such an impairment.

-The Americans with Disabilities Act also prohibits discrimination against a qualified individual because that person is known to have a relationship or association with another individual who has a known disability.
+- The Americans with Disabilities Act also prohibits discrimination against a qualified individual because that person is known to have a relationship or association with another individual who has a known disability.
+The Americans with Disabilities Amendments Act, which became effective on January 1, 2009, significantly modified the definition of ‘disability’ under the Americans with Disabilities Act.

-Under Title VII of the Civil Rights Act of 1964, employers with 15 or more employees are prohibited from refusing to hire, discharging or otherwise discriminating against any individual in the terms and conditions of employment because of sex (including pregnancy).
+Under Title VII of the Civil Rights Act of 1964, employers with 15 or more employees are prohibited from refusing to hire, discharging or otherwise discriminating against any individual in the terms and conditions of employment because of sex (including pregnancy and gender identity—i.e., failing to act in conformity with gender stereotypes).
 Unlawful discrimination exists either when an employer intentionally discriminates against a member of a protected group or when a neutral policy or practice that cannot be justified by business necessity has an unintentional adverse impact on a protected class of employees.
+The Equal Employment Opportunity Commission has taken the position that Title VII protects individuals from discrimination based on their gender identity (including specifically transgender status) and sexual orientation.

 (e) Sexual orientation?

-Many state and local governments have mandated additional protected classifications, such as marital status, AIDS or AIDS-related conditions and sexual orientation.
+Many state and local governments have mandated additional protected classifications, including sexual orientation.
+Other protected classifications that vary state by state include gender identity (including specifically transgender status), marital status, parental status and AIDS or AIDS-related conditions.

 Under Title VII of the Civil Rights Act of 1964, employers with 15 or more employees are prohibited from refusing to hire, discharging or otherwise discriminating against any individual in the terms and conditions of employment because of religion.
 Unlawful discrimination exists either when an employer intentionally discriminates against a member of a protected group or when a neutral policy or practice that cannot be justified by business necessity has an unintentional adverse impact on a protected class of employees.